A single payment loan requires the borrower to repay the entire principal and the interest in one lump sum on the due date.

 Unsecured loans often come in the form of credit cards, lines of credit, and personal loans.
 They do not require collateral like secured loans.
 When borrowers miss their payments multiple times, this may have consequences, such as increased interest rates, and decreased credit score.
 To avoid this, be sure to pay your credit card regularly.
 Because of the higher risk lenders have to take with unsecured loans, the interest rates are usually higher compared to secured loans.

 The name says it all — single-payment loan requires no partial payments.
-A single-payment loan can help you with unexpected cash needs, such as car problems, medical emergencies and similar.
+A single-payment loan can act as a cash advance loan at times and help you with unexpected financial needs, such as car problems, medical emergencies and similar.
 Single-payment loans are provided on the condition that the borrower can pay the full amount on the loan’s due date.
-If you need immediate cash and know that you will receive funds soon, you may take out a single-payment loan.
+If you need money and know that you will receive pay soon, you may take out a single-payment loan.

 The cash you need at ninja speed.